 And tens of thousands of other important products.

-It’s direct impact to the economy was $6.4 trillion in a single year.
+We’re talking about an economic impact of $6.4 trillion in a single year here...

-Making it one of the most vital commodities on the planet.
+Making this one of the most vital commodities on the planet.

 So you can see why China wants to control it.
 If we were without it, we could soon find ourselves as second-class citizens in a new world order...